 While some people believe that physiotherapists work specifically with athletes on sports-related issues, their patient base is actually much broader.
 Physiotherapists also work with patients who are in different age groups or demographic categories.
 They help patients recover from injury, disease, illness, and even some of the effects of aging.
 Physiotherapists aim to help individuals achieve a higher quality of life through pain relief, increased range of motion, or recovery from damage to the body.

-In order to achieve their desired results with the wide range of their patients, physiotherapists must employ a wide range of possible treatments.
+In order to achieve their desired results with a wide range of their patients, physiotherapists must employ a wide range of possible treatments.

 There are three basic types of physiotherapy: